Spec Ops: The Line: Narrative design

 Williams has stated that the game's events are open to interpretation.
 Many different theories have been discussed by the development staff.
 Davis described the game's pacing as "deliberate", but he added that there are moments where the pacing slows down significantly and allows the player to learn more about the game's story through inspecting environmental objects.
 The city of Dubai is filled with graffiti, which is used to give players information regarding the factions and the backstory.
 According to Yager, the graffiti was designed to give players a perspective that is different from the main game, and to help make the location more realistic.
 The team also hoped to make players feel lost when playing the game.
 As a result, the team added hallucinations to the game.
-The team hoped that by using hallucinations as a plot device, they could create a snowball effect and engage players more fully in the story as they complete the game.
 These hallucinations sometimes occur through the subtext, in which players may not realize their presence.
 Williams added that having subtext is important, and that the "best stories are the ones that have stuff hidden in them".
 The game fades to black when the game transitions from one scene to another, and it fades to white when Walker is hallucinating or otherwise deceiving himself.